 How do I start PBL in my classroom?

 When you are ready to give PBL a try, consider these starting points:

 - Allow time for your students to practice the prerequisite skills of research, group work, and independent work habits.
 Students need not be experts in these areas to begin PBL, but prior practice will help projects go more smoothly.

 - Focus on one or two related subject-area learning standards as you develop a driving question or challenge to anchor the project, but be mindful of other standards that might complement the exploration as well.
-(Remember that ELA standards will be integrated as students work on the project.)
+(Remember that ELA standards should integrate as students work on the project.)
 Make the question or challenge relevant to your students’ lives to engage them in the project.

 - Think about how students will gather information and collaborate.
 Consider what types of products students may create to demonstrate their learning and how you will assess their processes and products.*

 - Develop a rough timeline that includes each component of the project.
 Allow for flexibility as new ideas come to light or as passions drive the project in a different direction.